Dark comet: Discovery

-The first object that exhibited “dark comet” behavior was a ‘Oumuamua, an interstellar object discovered in 2017, which was found to exhibit “non-gravitational acceleration,” that is too strong to be explained by the Yarkovsky effect or solar radiation pressure.
-What made this notable was that, while this is typical of comets, observations by the Spitzer Space Telescope did not find any cometary activity.As astrophysicist Darryl Seligman put it, “It moved like a comet, but didn't have the classic coma, or tail, of a comet.”
+The first object that exhibited “dark comet” behavior was ‘Oumuamua, an interstellar object discovered in 2017, which was found to exhibit “non-gravitational acceleration,” that is too strong to be explained by the Yarkovsky effect or solar radiation pressure.
+What made this notable was that, while this is typical of comets, observations by the Spitzer Space Telescope did not find any cometary activity.
+As astrophysicist Darryl Seligman put it, “It moved like a comet, but didn't have the classic coma, or tail, of a comet.”

 Since the unexplained acceleration is away from the direction of the sun, the scientists hypothesized that the acceleration is produced by outgassing from the sunlit side of the surface.

 A team of astronomers began searching the asteroid belt for more objects that behaved the same way.
 By 2024, astronomers had identified 14 asteroids that moved like comets.
 These were divided into two families.

 The outer family was made up of larger asteroids, measuring hundreds of meters or more, and seemed to reflect more light.
 They had larger orbits, resembling those of Jupiter-family comets, which pass near Jupiter's orbit at aphelion.
 The inner family asteroids were smaller, all 50 meters or less in diameter, and had more circular orbits.

 Exploration

-Japan's Hayabusa2 mission was already set to rendezvous with asteroid 1998 KY26, before astronomers had even identified it as a dark comet.
-The encounter will take place in July 2031.
-Astronomers see this as an excellent opportunity to learn more about why dark comets behave the way they do.